Shift to A “Performance Planning” Mindset

 Seek input -- Ask open-ended questions to engage the employee, and remember to listen carefully at all times.

 Share assessment results -- The employee should go first, walking the manager through the employee’s self-evaluation.
-The manager should go second and provide candid and specific results with corrective and positive feedback.
+The manager should go second and provide candid and specific feedback, both corrective and positive.

-Discuss the employee’s strengths -- Ask the employee for his input about his strengths, and share your opinion about them as well.
+Discuss the employee’s strengths -- Ask the employee for his input about his strengths and share your opinion as well.

 Set specific goals -- List opportunities for improvement, identify training needs, and set realistic but challenging goals.

-Forward paperwork to the Human Resources department The notes from the performance planning session will become part of the employee’s permanent file, so they go to Human Resources for review.
-In BLOOM®, once HR approves the review it is available to the employee and to the manager for future reference.
+Forward paperwork to the Human Resources department .
+The notes from the performance planning session will be added to the employee’s permanent file and then sent to Human Resources for review.
+In BLOOM, once HR approves the plan, it becomes available to both the employee and their manager for future reference.